, drop in workshops. Offered monthly. Kids can make a dreamcatcher, cornhusk doll, Ojibwe shoulder bag and more. Prices vary depending on materials.

 Visit the Trading Post for locally made hand crafted gifts.
-Open year round (except Jan.)
+Open year round (except first two weeks in Jan.)
 Wed-Sat 11-4

 The Mille Lacs Indian Museum and Trading Post provides an intimate, scenic, historical and educational atmosphere for rental

 events.
 Consider us for meetings, workshops, corporate or family gatherings.